Skip to main content

 Why did the U.S. Trustee object to the plan?

-The U.S. Trustee raised four objections: (1) differential treatment of noteholders based on informal protests benefited an insider; (2) automatic claims disallowance violated creditor rights; (3) forfeiture of unclaimed distributions contradicted bankruptcy code requirements; and (4) professional fee oversight was inadequate.
-Judge Walrath overruled all objections.
+The U.S. Trustee raised four objections: (1) differential treatment of noteholders based on informal protests benefited an insider; (2) automatic claims disallowance violated creditor rights; (3) forfeiture of unclaimed distributions contradicted Bankruptcy Code requirements; and (4) professional fee oversight was inadequate.
+Judge Walrath overruled all objections on the merits.

 For more analysis of technology sector restructurings and Subchapter V cases, visit ElevenFlo's bankruptcy coverage.